aichemydev/Wring_docs/docs/tutorial-basics/Installation.md

 ![Installation Page](/img/ad11.png)

-We also support Cypress, in the right side - you can see Wring Interceptor package and all the details in `Examples`.
+You can also get more details at Cypress, in the right side.
+You can see Wring Interceptor package and all the details in `Examples`.

 ![Installation Page](/img/cypress1.png)